10up/simple-podcasting/readme.txt

 == Screenshots ==

 1. Podcast in block editor
-2. Podcast block in the WordPress block editor (aka Gutenberg)
+2. Podcast Platforms block in the block editor
 3. Creating a podcast
 4. Podcast feed
+5. Podcast Grid pattern
+6. Podcast Transcript block

 == Installation ==

 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.
 2. Activate the plugin.
 3. Head to Posts → Podcasts and add at least one podcast.